-MoneyGram and PayPal both offer easy online processes to exchange and send money around the world.
+Western Union and PayPal both offer straightforward online processes to exchange and send money around the world.

-With MoneyGram, you go to its site, enter how much you’re transferring and confirm how you’re sending it and how it should be received.
-(You also have the option of visiting or calling an agent.)
-Once you’ve approved the exchange rate and fees you’ll pay, MoneyGram converts and delivers your money to your recipient’s bank account or for cash pickups at locations worldwide.
+Once you’ve approved the exchange rate and fees you’ll pay, Western Union converts and delivers your money to your recipient’s bank account or for cash pickups at locations worldwide.

 To transfer money through PayPal, you’ll need to create a free PayPal account.
 You then send a transfer to your recipient’s PayPal account, funding the transfer with your PayPal balance, bank account, credit or debit card or PayPal Credit.
 After your recipient receives the money, they can either keep the funds in their PayPal account or withdraw the money to their bank account.

 Which offers lower fees?

 Figuring out much you’ll pay to transfer money internationally with Western Union can be muddied.
 Although most fees start at $5, they can be as much as $45 when paying by credit or debit card for cash pickup in certain countries.
 When sending money to high-traffic countries such as Mexico or India, however, some agents offer fee-free transfer options.

 How much it costs depends on how much money you send, where you send it and how you pay for the transfer.

 When you pay for an international transfer using your PayPal balance or linked bank account, you’ll pay a fee between $0.99 to $4.99 — the fee is waived if you’re sending to the US.